West Bengal Transport Corporation: Bus services

 Buses are operated on many routes across Kolkata and its suburban areas providing express bus service with limited stops.

-Late Night Bus services
+Late night services

 This was introduced to provide late night transportation service to the city.
-Buses ply on several routes across the city connecting northern & southern parts of the city with Howrah Station, Kolkata Airport, Salt Lake and New Town.
-These routes are AC-54, EB-14, AC-39, AC-24A, AC-12D, AC-5, AC-37, AC-47, AC-50A, S-10A, S-3A, E-1, E-32, S-22, S-24, S-7, S-12, S-12D, S-30 and S-31.
-The last bus on these important routes will leave at 10.45 Pm and will run until 12.30 Am.
+Buses ply on several important routes across the city connecting northern & southern parts of the city with Howrah Station, Kolkata Airport, Salt Lake and New Town.
+These routes are AC-39, AC-24/AC-24A, AC-12D, AC-5, AC-47, AC-50A, S-10A, E-1, E-32, AC-54, EB-14, S-22, S-24, S-7, S-12, S-12D, S-3A, S-30, S-31 and AC-37.

 Banglashree Express AC Bus services

 This service was introduced to connect district Headquarters towns of the state with the state capital with express bus service, so that people can travel overnight to reach Kolkata.

 The bus route number starts with BE.